IPAMS/IDSimF/documentation/usersguide/applications/TIMSSim.rst

     * ``Scan ramp``: Potential which is linearly ramped to a final value, for mobility scan
     * ``Gate``: Potential to gate ions into TIMS region, gate voltage is switched on after a delay time and is held for a gate open time

 Those electric potentials are configured in a separate CSV file for every individual potential array.
-See :ref:`tims-voltage-config` for details
+See :ref:`tims-voltage-config` for details.

 Ions start uniformly distributed in a configurable start zone.
 The interaction between background gas and the ions can be described with different collision models.
 Electric ion-ion interaction (space charge) can be modeled with a parallelized version of a Barnes-Hut tree.